Fractured Magic: Chapter Two

 Rheamaren and Leandros Nochdvor seek aid.

-Through the phone box's glossy windows, Gareth watched strangers hurry past — more than he would've expected from Unity on a Saturday.
+Through the glossy windows, he watched strangers hurry past—more than he would’ve expected from Unity on a Saturday.
 There were secretaries and politicians, socialites and more than the usual number of reporters.
-A group of the latter stopped in front of Gareth's phone box, the dragon in their midst sitting her scaled bulk right in front of his door.
-Gareth frowned, rapped on the glass to get her attention, and nearly missed his wife's reply.
+A group of the latter stopped in front of Gareth's phone box, the sleek dragon in their midst sitting her bulk right in front of his door.
+Gareth frowned, rapped on the glass to get her attention, and nearly missed his wife’s reply.

-“Say that again?” he asked, swiveling back around to face the transmitter.
-“Yes, I'll tell her.
-Isobel, I have to let you go.
-It seems I'm trapped in my phone box.
-No, no, it's nothing to worry about.
-I'll meet up with you and Ofelia on the hour, alright?
+“Come again?” he asked, swiveling back around to face the transmitter.
+“Yes, I’ll tell her.
+Isobel, I have to let you go; I’ve been trapped in my phone box.
+No, it’s nothing to worry about.
+I’ll meet up with you and Ofelia on the hour, all right?
 I love you, Boop.”

-Honestly, what sort of person went around blocking phone boxes without first checking whether anyone was inside?
-Gareth knocked on the glass again, deciding to give this dragon a piece of his mind.
-But when that didn't get her attention, he shoved the door open until it bumped her blue flank.
-Finally, she looked back, her eyes widening when she noticed Gareth.
-“My apologies,” she rumbled, shuffling aside.
+As he hung up the phone, he clicked his tongue.
+What sort of person went around blocking phone boxes without checking whether anyone was inside?
+Gareth knocked on the glass again, deciding to give this stranger a piece of his mind.
+When that didn’t help, he shoved the door open until it hit her blue flank.
+She finally looked back at that, her eyes widening enough to reveal the full rectangles of her pupils.
+“Apologies,” she rumbled, shuffling aside.

-Gareth's bluster left him all at once.
-“No, no, don't even mention it!
-I should be the one apologizing — I didn't mean to interrupt your conversation.
-Terribly sorry.”
+Gareth’s bluster left him all at once.
+“No, it’s no bother at all!
+I should be the one apologizing.
+I didn’t mean to interrupt your conversation.
+Terribly sorry.
+Please, pardon me.”

-Gareth pretended to tie his boot laces, intrigued.
-Which royal family could he mean?
-There were several options: of the six provinces under Unity's banner, four of them had reigning monarchs.
-The Sheman royal family in the north dominated for petty drama, but Ejera in the west had seen the most recent political upheaval.
+Gareth bent and pretended to tie his boot laces.
+Eavesdropping had always been a horrible habit of his; at some point, he’d given up resisting it.
+He wondered which royal family the man meant.
+There were several options: of the six provinces under Unity’s banner, four of them had reigning monarchs.
+The Sheman royal family in the north won for petty drama, but Ejera in the west had seen the most recent political upheaval.

-“Is that supposed to mean something?” the man called Albrecht asked.
+“Is that supposed to mean something?”
+Arther asked.

-As much as he wished to, Gareth couldn’t listen forever.
-His heart beat fast in his chest as he stepped out onto Unity's cobbled footpaths.
-Leandros Nochdvor!
-Here!
-The questions Gareth would ask, if he caught a moment alone with the man.
-Maybe if Gareth asked nicely, his sister would arrange an introduction.
-His path led him between grand old buildings, with dahlias, taurel, and other late summer blooms lining the way.
-Above his head, reds and oranges crept along the edges of crisp green leaves, not quite ready to fall.
-Normally, Gareth hated this time of year, but he was so giddy now that he found he didn't mind it — didn't mind being dragged to Gallontea for the season, even.
+The questions Gareth would ask, if he caught a moment alone with the man!
+Maybe, if he asked nicely, his sister would arrange an introduction.
+He found himself walking with a quicker step at the thought, his path lined with taurel and other late summer blooms.
+Above his head, oranges and reds crept along the edges of crisp green leaves.
+Normally, Gareth hated this time of year, but he was so giddy now that he found he didn’t mind it.

-He couldn't reach his destination fast enough.
-Turning a final corner, he saw it: a massive courthouse that towered against the rocky coast, its pointed arches and stone spires reaching for the gray sky.
-Beside it stood Unity's famous clock tower.
-As the salty ocean breeze washed over him, Gareth looked up at its glowing face and did some quick math: he had just under an hour to get inside, convince his sister to abandon her duties for the day, and meet up with Isobel across the bridge in Gallontea.
+His destination was a courthouse that towered against the rocky coast, its pointed arches and stone spires grasping for the gray sky.
+Unity’s famous clock tower stood beside it, adding to the island’s famous silhouette.
+With salty ocean breeze washing over him, Gareth looked up at the clock’s face and did some quick math: he had just under an hour to get inside, coax Moira out, and meet up with Isobel across the bridge in Gallonten.

-He hurried up the stairs, between bronze statues of the gods Ellaes and Atuos, and into the courthouse.
-Normally, this place was reverent, almost oppressive in its silence.
-Today, Gareth was surprised when he opened the doors to a burst of sound.
-Remnants of a once-large crowd lingered in the doorway, whispering excitedly among themselves.
-Those nearest Gareth stopped when he entered, but started again as soon as they realized he was nobody special.
+He hurried up the stairs, between bronze statues of the gods Ellaes and Atuos, and into the courthouse only to stop in the doorway at the unexpected crowd.
+He had never in his life seen the atrium so full.
+The crowds, clustered together in groups, had stopped whispering when he’d come in, but they started right back up when they realized he was nobody special.
 Gareth self-consciously adjusted the strap of his writing bag and pushed past, straining to hear the whispers as he went.

 “—All the way from Illyon,” one man said to his friends.

 At the next grouping, a nympherai whispered, “It’s the alfar king.
 I hear he’s sick.
-That's why he didn't come today.”
+That’s why he didn’t come himself.”

-Passing a third group, Gareth caught only one word: “Orinians.”
+Passing a third group, Gareth caught only one word: “Orean.”

-“She's in a meeting,” one of Moira's clerks said.
-“Would you like me to take a message for you, Mr. Ranulf?”
+“She’s in a meeting,” one of Moira’s clerks explained.
+“Would you like me to take a message for you?”

-The clerk’s face remained carefully neutral.
+The clerk smiled amiably.
 “I don’t know anything about that, sir.”

-“Really?
-I heard it has something to do with the Alfheimr royal family.”
+“Is that so?
+I heard it has something to do with the Alfheimr royal family?”

 “Right,” Gareth said, taking the hint.
 “Well.
 It’s supposed to be your day off, isn’t it?
 Don’t let my sister overwork you.”

-Gareth took the long way out, past the representatives' offices.
+Gareth took the long way out, past the representatives’ offices.
 Almost everyone was in today, and Gareth suspected that if he performed a similar inspection in the other two wings, he'd find more of the same.
-It was odd.
-You rarely saw this level of turnout on actual conference days, let alone on a weekend.
-The conference season was for seeing and being seen, not for any serious political work.
+It was odd: the conference season was for seeing and being seen, not for serious political work.
+You rarely saw this level of turnout on actual conference days, let alone on the weekend before.
 Whatever had brought the Nochdvors here must be serious.

-Moira wouldn’t tell him anything even if he found her, but Gareth was a stubborn man with an insatiable curiosity, and he could be very annoying when he chose to be.
-That was why he thrived in academia.
-He could squeeze something interesting out of her, he was sure, so he decided to check one more place for his sister, heading down to the main courtroom.
-From there, he took the private hallway to the Magistrates' Chambers.
-Before he could knock at the door, raised voices stilled his hand.
+Moira wouldn’t tell him anything even if he did find her, but Gareth was a stubborn man with an insatiable curiosity; it was why he did so well in academia.
+As long as he found her, he was sure he could squeeze something interesting out of her.
+Deciding to check one more place for her, he returned to the atrium.
+From there, he circled the empty courtroom to the private hallway that led to the Magistrates’ Chambers.
+Before he could knock at the raised door, though, raised voices stilled his hand.

-Damn him, but he couldn’t resist a mystery.
-He inched closer, stood on the tips of his toes, and peered through the door’s narrow window.
-Inside, he saw four people — two familiar and two new.
+He couldn’t quite make out the words, so he inched closer, stood on the tips of his toes, and peered through the door’s narrow window.
+Inside, he saw four people, two familiar and two new.

-“This was your idea, Moira?” asked Malong, one of the three Magistrates of the Congregation of Unity.
-She stood with her back to the wide windows, the sunslight catching on her diamond-clear scales and sending rainbows cascading along the walls.
+“This was your idea, Moira?” asked Malong, one of the Magistrates of the Congregation of Unity.
+She stood with her back to the far windows, the sunslight catching on her diamond-clear scales and sending rainbows cascading along the walls.
 Gareth shrunk down, trying to hide as much of himself as possible.
-Between her prismatic hide, her low voice, and her size — she stood an unprecedented thirty-two hands tall — Malong was a fearsome sight, and knowing her all his life had only made Gareth fear her more.
-Fortunately, her gaze was fixed on Moira, who lounged comfortably on a leather sofa.
+Malong was a fearsome sight, and having known her all his life had only made Gareth fear her more.
+Fortunately, her attention was fixed on Moira, who lounged comfortably on a leather sofa.

 “Does it matter?
 Our esteemed guests vetoed this one, too,” Moira said, sounding bored.
 Gareth could only see the back of her head, but he'd grown up with that tone.
 He could imagine the matching expression perfectly.

-“It will take too long,” said one of the strangers, a young alfar woman with hair like spun gold.
+“It will take too long,” said one of the strangers, an alfar woman with hair like spun gold.
 Her catlike pupils had narrowed to slits in the sunslight.
-“We don't have time.”
+“We don’t have time.”

 The Princess of Alfheimr, Rheamaren Nochdvor.
-If Gareth hadn't heard the gossip, he might not have recognized her.
-She had little in common with her father aside from her hair, her eyes dark and her features soft.
-While Gareth had met Amos only once, as a child, he'd never forget.
+If Gareth hadn’t heard the gossip, he might not have recognized her.
+Aside from her golden hair, she had little in common with her father, her eyes dark and her features soft.
+Gareth had met Amos only once, as a child, but he could never forget it.
 The alfar had been a vision, exactly what a young boy imagined a powerful king should be.
-While Rheamaren was arresting, she didn't have Amos' commanding presence.
+While Rheamaren was arresting, she didn’t have his commanding presence.
 Not yet.

-When she stepped forward, revealing more of the man beside her, Gareth gasped.
-This one — this one had it.
-For a moment, Gareth thought it actually was Amos Nochdvor, here after all, but he was too young.
-Still, the resemblance was uncanny.
+Then she stepped forward, revealing more of the man beside her.
+For a moment, Gareth thought it actually was Amos Nochdvor, here after all, but this person was too young.
+The resemblance was uncanny.

-Leandros Nochdvor was tall, strong, with a handsome face and the same golden hair as his cousin.
-And like his cousin, he wore a closely-tailored suit, ornate in a way only Alfheimr could produce.
+Leandros Nochdvor was tall, with a handsome face and the same golden hair as his cousin.
+Like his cousin, he wore a closely-tailored suit, ornate in a way only Alfheimr could produce.
 But while hers was green and gold, in line with Alfheimr's love of bright colors and shiny things, his was all black, as if he was in mourning.
-He wore a gun at one hip, a sword at the other.
-What presence Rheamaren lacked, Leandros had; Gareth had not trouble fitting him into legends alongside Egil and the Oracle of Damael.
-While the others talked, Leandros’ expression was a sheet of ice over a frozen lake.
-Every so often, Gareth glimpsed dark, dangerous shadows churning underneath.
+What presence Rheamaren lacked, Leandros had; Gareth had no trouble fitting him into legends alongside Egil and the Oracle of Damael.
+Leandros’ expression was a sheet of ice over a frozen lake, and every so often, Gareth glimpsed dangerous shadows churning underneath.

-“I urge you to reconsider, Your Highness,” came a thin, rasping voice from a corner of the chambers Gareth couldn't see.
-He recognized it, though: it belonged to Diomis, the third and final of Unity's Magistrates.
+“I urge you to reconsider, Your Highness,” a thin voice said from a corner of the chambers Gareth couldn’t see.
+He recognized it, though: it belonged to Diomis, the third and final of Unity’s Magistrates.
 Diomis continued, “We understand the need for urgency, but this situation must be handled delicately.
-We need to investigate, and we need to do so without escalating it.”
+Delicacy takes time, and we do not wish to needlessly escalate things.”

 Gareth held his breath.
 Situation?